AdobeDocs/experience-manager-64.en/help/sites/developing/using/workflows-customizing-extending.md

     * Name: `cq:editConfig`
     * Type: `cq:EditConfig`

-   For more information about the cq:editConfig node, see [Configuring the Edit Behaviour of a Component](../../../sites/developing/using/components.md#configuringtheeditbehaviourofacomponent).
+   For more information about the cq:editConfig node, see [Configuring the Edit Behavior of a Component](../../../sites/developing/using/components.md#configuringtheeditbehaviourofacomponent).

 1. Below the cq:EditConfig node, add the following node: